Grayda/ninja-phone/README.md

 Notes
 =====

 This driver was developed on a Raspberry Pi, so BBB / BBW users, your mileage may vary.
-Please leave feedback and questions on the forum topic.
+Please leave feedback and questions on the forum topic (http://forums.ninjablocks.com/index.php?p=/discussion/2796/beta-driver-ninja-phone-do-stuff-when-your-telephone-rings).
 Forks and pull requests welcomed

 Bugs
 ====